 Trying out new stuff is fun and it’s all too easy to download apps until your phone is crammed with shortcuts and widgets.
 If you have a bunch of apps on your device you should understand all the ins and outs of shortcuts, Google Play, and the app settings.

-You should definitely understand how mobile device batteries works, and the best conditions under which to operate them.
+You should definitely understand how mobile device batteries work, and the best conditions under which to operate them.
 Moreover, there’s a ton of stuff you can also do in the settings, which can help you get more use out of your battery during the course of a day.
 We cover all those things including managing your battery’s settings and the best ways to help it survive an average day’s use.

 Speed things up and lock things down!
 Truth told, there’s a bevy of devices on the market that perform very well even when burdened by whatever you can throw at it but there’s also a great many that don’t.
 So we’ll discuss possible ways you can improve that.

-Also, you should definitely take device security seriously whether it’s a pattern lock, password, PIN, encryption, or any of the other ways you can protect your data and self from prying eyes.
+Also, you should definitely take device security seriously whether it’s a pattern lock, password, PIN, encryption, fingerprints, or any of the other ways you can protect your data and self from prying eyes.
 No worries, we’ll take you through all that in this lesson.

 Finally, we’ll talk about managing your data both in terms of how much space it occupies, and whether it is routinely backed up.
-After all, you spend a great deal of time on your phones and tablet, shouldn’t you understand what your devices are storing, and how much storage that data is taking?
+After all, you spend a great deal of time on your phone and tablet, shouldn’t you understand what your devices are storing, and how much storage that data is taking?

 Furthermore, if you’re going to keep your most important stuff on on a device the size of deck of cards, shouldn’t you at least make sure you can’t lose everything in one moment of forgetfulness?
 We think so and that’s why we cover a variety of methods you can always make sure that even if you drop your phone down a sewer grate, everything that’s on it can be saved.